tomaszbujnowicz/frontie/README.md

 It's a really great front-end framework for many projects but in some cases it might be just too large and complex.
 I only took what I needed from it which is a grid system and responsive breakpoints.
-If you need more stuff then you can easily import it or you dedicated version [Frontie Bootstrap 4](https://github.com/tomaszbujnowicz/frontie-bootstrap4)
+If you need more stuff then you can easily import it or use dedicated version [Frontie Bootstrap 4](https://github.com/tomaszbujnowicz/frontie-bootstrap4)

 ## Copyright and license